Skip to main content

 The Language of Hormones and Cellular Receptivity

-The functions as a sophisticated internal postal service, dispatching hormones to target tissues throughout the body.
+The endocrine system functions as a sophisticated internal postal service, dispatching hormones to target tissues throughout the body.
 Each hormone carries a specific message, a directive for cellular action.
 For this message to be effectively delivered and acted upon, the receiving cell must possess the appropriate receptor.

 Think of a receptor as a lock and the hormone as its unique key; a perfect fit initiates a response.
 When the locks become rusty, few keys will turn, even if many are available.